exlcode/exlcode-chrome/README.md

 1. First, it's necessary to build the browser action app: run `yarn build` in `src/browser_action/app`

-2. Until we build a script for this, it is necessary to then remove the preceeding slashes in the `src/browser_action/app/build/index.html` file from the CSS and JS includes source URLs.

-3. Once the browser action has been built, temporarily delete the `node_modules` directory to decrease the size of the extension
+2. Once the browser action has been built, temporarily delete the `node_modules` directory to decrease the size of the extension

-4. Export the directory as a ZIP and continue the process following the Chrome Web Store guidlines.
+3. Export the directory as a ZIP and continue the process following the Chrome Web Store guidlines.

-5. After the extension has been packaged, in order to continue development, restore your `node_modules` directory by running the `yarn install` command as outlined in the Develeper Setup section above.
+4. After the extension has been packaged, in order to continue development, restore your `node_modules` directory by running the `yarn install` command as outlined in the Develeper Setup section above.